Tumour heterogeneity: Other heterogeneity

 Tumour cells can also show heterogeneity between their expression profiles.
 This is often caused by underlying epigenetic changes.

 Variation in expression signatures have been detected in different regions of tumour samples within an individual.
 Researchers have shown that convergent mutations affecting H3K36 methyltransferase SETD2 and histone H3K4 demethylase KDM5C arose in spatially separated tumour sections.
 Similarly, MTOR, a gene encoding a cell regulatory kinase, has shown to be constitutively active, thereby increasing S6 phosphorylation.
 This active phosphorylation may serve as a biomarker in clear-cell carcinoma.

 Mechanochemical heterogeneity is a hallmark of living eukaryotic cells.
 It has an impact on epigenetic gene regulation.
 The heterogeneous dynamic mechanochemical processes regulate interrelationships within the group of cellular surfaces through adhesion.
 Tumour development and spreading is accompanied by change in heterogeneous chaotic dynamics of mechanochemical interaction process in the group cells, including cells within tumour, and is hierarchical for the host of cancer patients.
 The biological phenomena of mechanochemical heterogeneity maybe used for differential gastric cancer diagnostics against patients with inflammation of gastric mucosa and for increasing antimetastatic activity of dendritic cells based on vaccines when mechanically heterogenized microparticles of tumor cells are used for their loading.
 There is also a possible methodical approach based on the simultaneous ultrasound imaging diagnostic techniques and therapy, regarding the mechanochemical effect on nanobubles conglomerates with drugs in the tumour.

+Redox processes in cancer cells induce changes in mechanochemical tumor heterogeneity by modifying bonds which influence the spatial arrangement of molecules in cell structures.
+This leads to the formation of regions with different biomechanical and biochemical properties within the tumor.